Hannah J. Broadley

 M.S.
 Umass Amherst, Febuary 2016

-I study winter moth (Operophtera brumata), an invasive, defoliating geometrid in eastern Massachusetts and its native congener, Bruce spanworm (Operophtera bruceata).
-My research considers different agents of mortality on this non-native insect as compared to the mortality acting on the native species.
+Using a population ecology and insect pathology perspective, I study different agents of mortality on a non-native forest pest, winter moth (Operophtera brumata), as compared to the mortality acting on a native congener Bruce spanworm (Operophtera bruceata).
 In particular, I am interested in the interchange between natural enemies (pathogens, parasites, and predators) between the native and introduced species and their population-level effects.
 My research has three components: (1) Considering mortality of winter moth from predators, parasitism, and disease and comparing these mortality factors to that of the native congener Bruce spanworm, (2) Evaluating predation by large invertebrates (e.g. Carabid and Staphylinid beetles) and small mammals (e.g. shrews) and parasitism by an array of native parasitoids on winter moth pupae, and (3) Understanding cold hardiness and overwintering mortality of winter moth in comparison to Bruce spanworm.

 Winter moth caterpillers